ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

     ![Configure the Slack integration](images/solution21/configure_slack.png)
 4. Once the Incoming webhook integration is added, copy the **Webhook URL** captured earlier and paste under **Slack webhook**.
 5. The Slack channel is the channel name you provided while creating a webhook integration above.
-6. **Slack team name** is the team-name(first part) of team-name.slack.com. e.g., kube is the team name in kube.slack.com
+6. **Slack team name** is the team-name(first part) of team-name.slack.com. for example, kube is the team name in kube.slack.com
 7. Click **Create Integration**.
 A new tile will be added to your toolchain.
     ![Toolchain with new Slack integration](images/solution21/toolchain_slack.png)
 8. From now on, whenever your toolchain executes, you should see Slack notifications in the channel you configured.